hrydgard/ppsspp-site/docs/reference/settings.md

 For most games, max anisotropic + auto max quality will give you the best results.
 For a few games like Pursuit Force, switch back to just Auto.
 This may be made automatic in the future.

+### Lower resolution for effects

+Sometimes games will draw effects that are meant to blur the screen in various ways, such as light bloom effects.
+PSP games are all designed for 480x272 though, so when it does the blurring, it basically just resizes the things it wants to blur down by a certain %.
+Now, enter PPSSPP: let's say we renders at 4x or even 8x the original resolution.
+That means that the "blurred" version is actually still pretty sharp and detailed.
+So then the supposedly blurred image is applied to the screen and... it kinda looks like a strange outline, after image or ghosting.

+Lower resolution for effects forces images other than the main render targets to render at low resolution just like on the real PSP, working around the problem pretty well.

+The different levels just represents a series of checks we add to identify this situation, with varying confidence.

 ### Overlay Information

 * Show FPS Counter - shows FPS at the top right corner in-game.